perrutquist/Zeros.jl/README.md

 [![Build Status](https://travis-ci.org/perrutquist/Zeros.jl.svg?branch=master)](https://travis-ci.org/perrutquist/Zeros.jl)
 [![codecov.io](http://codecov.io/github/perrutquist/Zeros.jl/coverage.svg?branch=master)](http://codecov.io/github/perrutquist/Zeros.jl?branch=master)

 This module provides singular datatypes named Zero and One.
 All instances of each datatype are identical, and represent the values zero and one, respectively.
+This is a light-weight alternative to [StaticNumbers.jl](https://github.com/perrutquist/StaticNumbers.jl) when only these two values are needed.

 `Zero` and `One` are subtypes of `Integer`.
 The most common operations, such as `+`, `-`, `*`, `/`, `<`, `>`, etc. are defined.
 Operations like `*` propagate the `Zero` type to their return values in a way that is correct for numbers, but not for IEEE 754 `Inf` and `NaN`.
 For example, `Zero()*x` reduces to `Zero()` at compile-time which has the effect that `Zero()*Inf` becomes `Zero()` rather than `NaN`.
 A value with this behaviour is sometimes referred to a "strong zero".